BronzeCrab/ud_fullstack_p3/README.md

 ![view of app](https://cloud.githubusercontent.com/assets/5002732/9152037/4e7ad876-3e22-11e5-8081-bb10cdb68f81.png)<br>
 2. I've added login via facebook and google and local permission system: only that user who created item and category can delete or edit items or categories.
 3. One can't create two items with same names inside one category.
 Only user with id that match to user_id field inside the item or category table can edit or delete items.
 4. I've added gifs and videos to my items.
-I don't know if it right desicion to load them not from db but directly from my project folder - but i do it like this, just put links inside html to my `/static/videos` directory.
+I don't know if it right desicion to load them not from db but directly from my project folder - but i do it like this, just put links inside html to my `/static/images` directory.
+And videos i've loaded just like links to yuotube insude `iframe` tags.